bgoonz/gists-revamp/_CURRENT/e7b3e624/Deploy-React-App-2-Heroku.md

 ### Wrapping up

 You can also open your site in the browser with `heroku open`.
-If it works, congratulations, you've created a production-ready, dynamic, full-stack website that can be securely accessed anywhere in the world!
+If it works, congratulations, you’ve created a production-ready, dynamic, full-stack website that can be securely accessed anywhere in the world!
 Give yourself a pat on the back.
-You're a web developer!
+You’re a web developer!